Style Guide: How to Determine & Dress For Your Body Shape

 - Opt for v-neck styles.
 High necklines will make your bust area feel larger than it actually is.

-how to dress for Inverted Triangle Body Shape
+How to dress for an Inverted Triangle Body Shape

 If your shoulders are broader than your hips, you’re likely an inverted triangle body shape.